jbillo/handcompare/README.md

     Hand 2 is the winning hand

-Any input or other errors encountered at runtime will be output to stderr, as a typical exception trace.
+Any input or other errors encountered at runtime will be output to `stderr` as a typical exception trace.
 In a production or completely headless system, I would use a Python logging class.
-Such a logging class would offer the ability to redirect these exceptions to file, a syslog server or database for further analysis and troubleshooting.
+That enhancement would offer the ability to redirect these exceptions to file, a syslog server or database for further analysis and troubleshooting.

+Current options include:

+    --no-sanity     Disable sanity checking.
+Hand 2 may contain some or all of the same cards (suit and value) as Hand 1.
+                    In a real-world scenario, this would be as if two players were drawing from each of their own 52 card decks.
+                    This option is exposed for consistency as the test suite does not enforce the "unique cards" restriction when comparing hands.

 # Testing and integration with build system